This is a post on how to make and receive phone calls for free to and from numbers within the United States.

 <cfoutput>#myVar#</cfoutput>

-<cfif thisTag.ExecutionMode is 'end'>
+<cfif thisTag.ExecutionMode is 'end'>Have fun.

 <cfset Caller."#Attributes.var#" = thisTag.GeneratedContent>